Create new topic

 Imago said: I may be revealing how ignorant I am, but I don't know who this guy is.

 The title alone is provocative enough to make me at least skim the pages.
 Yeah he's the only black man i know named Dick.
 Warren Ballentine scared the shit out of me one morning on his radio show when he said to call me if you need some Dick in your life and then my WTF levels dropped when i found out he was talking about the legendary Dick Gregory.
-Bone made me stand up and get into the groove | |
+Don't laugh at my funk

 - E-mail - orgNote - Report post to moderator |